tve/blog/content/2018/lp-wifi-esp8266-2.md

 with some calculations about expected run-time on battery.
 <!--more-->

-If you haven't read the [previous post](/lp-wifi-esp8266-1) on the unoptimized version you probably should go back so you understand my set-up.
+(If you haven't read the [previous post](/2018/lp-wifi-esp8266-1) on the unoptimized version you probably should go back so you understand my set-up.)

 The following scope capture shows the wake cycle after optimization.
 The Wifi probes scanning all channels and the DHCP queries have disappeared.
 Note the horizontal scale of 50ms per division.
 That means that everything happens in about 175 milliseconds!
-I also changed from `ESP.deepSleep()` to `ESP.deepSleepImmediate()` to avoid the lingering at the end of the activity before cutting the power.
+I also changed from `ESP.deepSleep()` to `ESP.deepSleepImmediate()` to avoid the 90ms of lingering at the end of the activity before cutting the power.

 ![Wake-up cycle](/img/low-power-wifi/ap-test-mode-3-all-annot.png# w-100pct)
 _Scope capture of a full wake cycle passing all possible parameters to `WiFi.begin` and `WiFi.connect`._